sancarn/Screenflow-JXA-API/research/CurrentTime/readme.md

 After these 2 variables are set up, run the script.

-All information discovered will be found in the Console Window.
+All information discovered will be found in the [Console Application window](https://computers.tutsplus.com/tutorials/how-to-use-console-your-macs-diagnostic-diary--mac-45251).
 E.G.

 ```
 Feb  5 16:45:10 Sancarns-Pro.lan osascript[78790]: ##############